Review was updated on 30th July, 2019

 In the case of both month-by-month and contract plans, best value when it comes to Optus’s SIM-only plans lies somewhere in the middle.
 The lowest-cost plans don’t offer enough data to cover many people’s needs (only 3GB), don’t come with unlimited international calls and aren’t all that much cheaper than the middle-tier plans.

-Optus Mobile Offers Unlimited Calls and Texts
+Does Optus Mobile offer Unlimited Calls and Texts?

 All of Optus’ plans, from prepaid to BYO to phone plans include unlimited standard national talk & text, no exceptions.
 Select 12-month SIM-only plans also include international talk and text inclusions as well.
 When you buy or lease a new phone, the $85, $105, and $125 phone plans deliver unlimited standard international calling and texting to 35 destinations.
 For prepaid plans, you can score included unlimited standard international calls to 15 countries when you go for the $40 recharge and above.